-These include works to burst pipes, gas leaks and total electrical failure.
+Emergency repairs (these include works to burst pipes, boarding up of doors and windows, gas leaks and total electrical failure) will take 4 hours.

-These include works to heating breakdowns where you have no other form of heating, replacement door locks and blocked drains.
+Urgent repairs (which include works to heating breakdowns where you have no other form of heating, replacement door locks and blocked drains) will take 24 hours.

 - 8am to 10am

-These include works to loose fitting doors and windows, leaking guttering, loose floor boards, a light or electric socket not working.
-If none of the slots above are convenient for you, please still call us to order your repair and we will do everything we can to arrange a suitable time.
+These repairs include works to loose fitting doors and windows, leaking guttering, loose floor boards, a light or electric socket not working.
+Please call us to order your repair and we will do everything we can to arrange a suitable time.

-Please make sure you are at home at the appointment time.
-If you are not, the job will be cancelled.
+If you are not at home at the appointment time the job will be cancelled.
 You will then have to call us again to reorder the repair.